rudsonalves/trainers_stopwatch/README.md

 - **StopwatchBloc and Events**: The StopwatchBloc is now fully functional, implementing all events successfully.
 A few areas marked with FIXME need refinement for cleaner operation.

-- **Common Constants**: Introduced a `constants.dart` file for app-wide constants, including `photoImageSize` for image sizing and `defaultPhotoImage` providing a default athlete image string.
+- **Common Constants**: Introduced a `constants.dart` file for app-wide constants, including `photoImageSize` for image sizing and `defaultPhotoImage` providing a default user image string.

 - **Custom Icons**: Added a new set of custom icons specific to the app, enhancing the visual appeal and user experience.

-- **App Settings Singleton**: Implemented the `AppSettings` singleton class to store system-wide variables like `imagePath`, organizing internal storage for athlete images.
+- **App Settings Singleton**: Implemented the `AppSettings` singleton class to store system-wide variables like `imagePath`, organizing internal storage for user images.

 - **Database and Settings Initialization**: The main entry point now includes database and app settings initialization, laying a solid foundation for the app's data handling.

-- **Athlete Manager**: The `AthleteManager` class is introduced for comprehensive management of athlete-related operations, handling the business logic for athlete actions such as registration, editing, and deletion.
+- **User Manager**: The `UserManager` class is introduced for comprehensive management of user-related operations, handling the business logic for user actions such as registration, editing, and deletion.

-- **Data Models**: Data models for athletes, training sessions, and history are fully integrated with the store and repository layers, though currently, only athlete models are worked on within the manager layer.
+- **Data Models**: Data models for users, training sessions, and history are fully integrated with the store and repository layers, though currently, only user models are worked on within the manager layer.

-- **Page Routing**: Routing for `StopWatchPage` and `AthletesPage` is set up, facilitating navigation within the app.
+- **Page Routing**: Routing for `StopWatchPage` and `UsersPage` is set up, facilitating navigation within the app.

-- **Repository Layer**: The repository layer is now fully implemented for athletes, history, and training, performing basic database operations and bridging app objects to database maps.
+- **Repository Layer**: The repository layer is now fully implemented for users, history, and training, performing basic database operations and bridging app objects to database maps.

-- **Athlete Dialog UI**: A new `AthleteDialog` class introduces a dialog for adding new athletes, complemented by `AthleteController` for handling form UI elements and `Validator` for input validation.
+- **User Dialog UI**: A new `UserDialog` class introduces a dialog for adding new users, complemented by `UserController` for handling form UI elements and `Validator` for input validation.
 A custom `TextField` widget is designed specifically for this dialog.

-- **Athletes Page for Management**: The `AthletesPage` allows for athlete management within the app, with current functionality for adding new athletes.
+- **Users Page for Management**: The `UsersPage` allows for user management within the app, with current functionality for adding new users.
 Future updates will include editing and removal options.

-- **Dismissible Athlete Tile**: Customized Dismissible widget for athlete management in `AthletesPage`.
+- **Dismissible User Tile**: Customized Dismissible widget for user management in `UsersPage`.

-- **Stopwatch Page Adjustments**: Adjusted to display stopwatches for selected athletes from `AthletesPage`.
+- **Stopwatch Page Adjustments**: Adjusted to display stopwatches for selected users from `UsersPage`.

 - **Database Store and Management**: Implemented insertion, update, deletion, and search methods across all app models.
 Additionally, constants for table names, attributes, and SQL creation scripts are defined, alongside static classes for database table creation and a `DatabaseManager` for overall database management.

 - **Dependencies Update**: The `pubspec.yaml` file has been updated with packages for SQLite database (`sqflite`), file path extraction (`path_provider` and `path`), testing mocks (`mockito`), Observer pattern implementation (`signals`), and device camera access (`image_picker`).
 Also, added the custom `StopwatchIcons` font.

-This version marks a significant step towards realizing a robust, professional stopwatch application tailored for trainers managing multiple athletes, combining precise timing functionalities with comprehensive athlete management and history tracking capabilities.
+This version marks a significant step towards realizing a robust, professional stopwatch application tailored for trainers managing multiple users, combining precise timing functionalities with comprehensive user management and history tracking capabilities.

 ## 2024_04_07 - version: 0.1.0: